stefvanelst/RC-car/README.md

 # RC-car
 The car can be controlled remotely using the Blynk app.
 There is also a sensor that measures the brightness and shows it on the OLED and on the Blynk app.
 If the brightness is too low, 2 yellow LEDs on the front and 2 red LEDs on the back of the car will light up.
 The Blynk app has 4 buttons to move forward, backward, left and right.

+I used 6 AA batteries in series to power the servos and 5 AA batteries in series to power the VIN pin.

 Used parts:
 - ESP32 Microcontroller
 - BH1750 (digital lux sensor)